Aditya-B-007/SimpleOS/README.md

-*An Operating System that is light on the system and employs ML based algorithms for its kernel* *OS STILL UNDER DEVELOPMENT*
+*An Operating System that is light on the system and employs ML based algorithms for its kernel.
+It is an Agentic AI based OS*
+*OS STILL UNDER DEVELOPMENT*